Online learning

 I see a major advantage for online courses being the opportunity to crowdsource and aggregate grading into quick, responsive, 360 feedback.
 I like to ensure that students are viewing, and critically engaging in each others submissions.

-It’s never been easier to learn online, and thanks to coronavirus it’s never been easier to teach online.
+It’s never been easier to learn online, and it’s never been easier to teach online.
 Experiment and have fun!

 Note: this article has been routinely updated since it was first published